Uniform waist inequalities in codimension two for manifolds with Kazhdan fundamental group: From isoperimetric inequalities to waist inequalities

 The following theorem has an obvious generalization in case the homology vanishing and isoperimetric inequalities are available in more codimensions.
 The pleasant property about the Kazhdan property is that it implies the homology vanishing in codimension~$1$ for every finite cover via Poincaré duality.

 \begin{theorem} Let $M$ be a connected closed oriented $m$-dimensional Riemannian manifold satisfying $H_{m-1}(M,\bbZ)=0$ and let $C>0$ be a constant such that $M$ satisfies the $C$-isoperimetric inequality in dimensions $m-1$ and $m-2$.
-Then for every $2$-dimensional closed oriented manifold $N$ and every real analytic $f\colon M\to N$ there exists a point $v\in N$ such that the submanifold $f^{-1}(\{v\})$ satisfies
+Then for every $2$-dimensional closed oriented manifold $N$ and every real analytic $f\colon M\to N$ there exists a point $v\in N$ such that

 \end{theorem}